Rabadash8820/UnityAssemblies/docs/v3/usage.md

 3. `UnityVersionPatch`: e.g., `5f1` in `2021.3.5f1`
 4. `UnityVersionAsNumber`: equals `$(UnityVersionMajor).$(UnityVersionMinor)`, e.g., `2021.3` in `2021.3.5f1`

-These properties cannot be overriden, since they are parsed directly from the `UnityVersion` that you provide (or from the `ProjectVersion.txt` file under the `UnityProjectPath` that you provide).
+These properties cannot be overridden, since they are parsed directly from the `UnityVersion` that you provide (or from the `ProjectVersion.txt` file under the `UnityProjectPath` that you provide).

 The major, minor, and `UnityVersionAsNumber` properties are numeric, so you can use them in range inequalities in your project files.